 STEP 3: CERTIFICATION

-Letter of Authenticity - A detailed letter on your authenticated piece is composed and issued with your item with an authentication fee of $50 or more.
-The letter features:
+Letter of Authenticity - For items submitted with an authentication fee of $50 or higher, a detailed letter on your authenticated piece is composed and issued with your item.
+The letter provides several security features to prevent counterfeiting:

-- Double-watermarked paper to prevent counterfeiting; simply hold the LOA against a lamp and look for the official PSA/DNA logo and helix design of a DNA strand.
+- Double-watermarked paper; simply hold the LOA against a lamp and look for the official PSA/DNA logo and a series of double helix DNA strands.

 - A high resolution photo of your encapsulated item.